 There are many other colors for these dogs, such as sable, yellow and other dilute colors.
 However, they’re extremely rare and aren’t considered completely ethical to breed.

 Merle-colored Aussies, especially the blue merle, are highly sought after.
-They’re not the most common, but they are in high demand.
+They’re not the most rare, but they usually are in high demand because blue merles look exotic and special.
 As a result, you can expect to pay higher prices for these dogs.

-In the past, most reputable breeders did not charge extra for color choice.
-But with a sharp increase in demand for blue merles, many breeders have opted to charge a premium.
+In the past, reputable breeders did not charge extra for color choice.
+However, things tend to change very quickly in the world of dog ownership.
+With a sharp increase in demand for blue merles, breeders have opted to charge a premium now.